Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Earn 1,000 points ($10 value) when you download the Fizz app and enter code FINDER.

 Designed for college students but available to anyone 18 and up, Fizz offers a unique card that can build credit.
-With no credit check or APR, the Fizz card can be a great fit for young adults looking to build credit history.
+With no credit check, no APR or monthly fees, and reporting to all three credit bureaus, it can help young adults start building a better credit history.
 Fizz requires users to have an external account with at least $150 in it and be at least 18 years old.
 Fizz's card offers very high cashback rewards from 25% to 100%, with merchants frequently found around college campuses, such as Starbucks, Chick-fil-A and Einstein Bros.
 Bagels.
 Varo has a similar product, but Varo's Believe card requires you to have the Varo account to qualify and for you to manually add funds to the Believe card to use it.
-But unlike Varo, you can't earn any APY with Fizz, and Fizz charges at least $59.99 per year for students.
+But unlike Varo, you can't earn any APY with Fizz, since it's not a deposit account.

 APYN/A